 - Grind cookies in the food processor, add the melted butter and mix until the mixture looks like wet sand.
 Or add already crushed cookies to the bowl with the melted butter and mix with a spoon.

-- Put this mixture into the prepared pan and press firmly onto bottom.
+- Put this mixture into the prepared pan and press firmly onto the bottom.

 - Bake for 10 minutes.
-Let cool on a wire rack while making filling.
+Let cool on a wire rack while making the filling.

 - Don't turn the oven off.

 For the cheese filling:

-- In a large bowl beat cream cheese and sour cream until very smooth.
-You can use an handheld mixer or wire whisk.
+- In a large bowl beat cream cheese until very smooth.
+You can use a handheld mixer or wire whisk.
 If the cheese is at room temperature, mixing them by hand should not be a problem.
 If using a hand held electric mixer, use it only for this part and at the lowest temperature.
 We don't want to incorporate air into the batter.

 - Gradually add sugar and beat until sugar is very well incorporated.

-- Add eggs, in 2 additions, beating until just incorporated and scraping down sides of bowl after each addition.
+- Add eggs, in 2 additions, beating until just incorporated and scraping down the sides of the bowl after each addition.
 Be patient and don't be tempted to beat much.

-- Add vanilla and cream, stirring to incorporate.
+- Add vanilla, sour cream, and cream, stirring to incorporate.

 - Pour the batter into the prepared pan of choice.

 Bake for 10 minutes at 325°F/165°C, turn the oven down to 275ºF/140*C, and bake for another 35-40 minutes.
 (This can vary depending on your oven).
 At this point, the cheesecake should jiggle quite a lot in the center.
 Don't be tempted to bake it longer.
 It will solidify as it cools.